aodhmeade/cka-exam-prep/README.md

 - The exam is currently based on Kubernetes v1.21
 - There are six clusters that comprise the CKA exam environment.
 Each with one main node, a varying number of worker nodes, and different CNI's.
-- You are allowed one additional browser tab to access documentation from
+- You are allowed to open one additional browser tab to access documentation
+  from:
   - https://kubernetes.io/docs
   - https://github.com/kubernetes/
   - https://kubernetes.io/blog